Fame (Irene Cara song): Fame theme song

 The song was later used as the theme song for the Fame television series, which aired from 1982 to 1987.
-For seasons 1-4, the song was performed by Erica Gimpel who plays Cara's character, Coco on the show.
+For seasons 1-4, the song was performed by Erica Gimpel who played Cara's character, Coco, on the show.
 For seasons 5-6, it was performed by Loretta Chandler.
 The song was also used in other TV shows related to Fame.